My inbox has never been so popular.

 Your clients are facing unprecedented times, with no framework for how to handle what’s happening.
 (So are we, as therapists, but that’s another story.)

-Thus, your clients need real strategies for how to handle the COVID-19 outbreak, quarantine, and social distancing.
+Thus, your clients need real strategies for how to handle the COVID-19 pandemic, quarantine, and social distancing.
 They need guidance on how to respond skillfully to fear and uncertainty.
 They need voices of hope, leadership, and wisdom.

 But not just anything about COVID-19, they need content that speaks to their particular fears, challenges, and feelings during this time.